zenml-io/zenml/README.md

 ZenML offers a simple and flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions catered toward ML workflows.
-With ZenML you centralize the management of all your favorite tools, so you can tailor a workflow that caters to your specific needs.
+With ZenML you centralize the management of all your ML pipelines and help data scientists write code once, but deploy to any infrastructure target seamlessly

 <div align="center">
     <img src="docs/book/assets/stack.gif">